votca/votca/guide/README.md

 For some more expensive parts the parameters are calculated only for one pair.
 The KMC calculators are thus not tested

-In the folder 'tools' are calculators which are independent of '.sql' files:
+In the folder 'tools' are calculators which are independent of state files:

 'dftgwbse_CH4' runs a DFT and GWBSE on CH4 and then performs an espfit on it, outputting a '.mps' file additionally a '.cube' file is produced for visualisation.